 Medically reviewed by Drugs.com.
-Last updated on May 20, 2021.
+Last updated on Sep 21, 2023.

-Cortisone shots are injections that can help relieve pain and inflammation in a specific area of your body.
-They're most commonly injected into joints — such as your ankle, elbow, hip, knee, shoulder, spine or wrist.
-Even the small joints in your hands or feet might benefit from cortisone shots.
+Cortisone shots are injections that can help relieve pain, swelling and irritation in a specific area of your body.
+They're most often injected into joints — such as the ankle, elbow, hip, knee, shoulder, spine or wrist.
+Even the small joints in the hands or feet might benefit from cortisone shots.

 A cortisone shot usually contains a corticosteroid medicine for pain relief over time and a local anesthetic for pain relief right away.
 Often, you can receive one at your doctor's office.
-Because of potential side effects, the number of shots you can get in a year generally is limited.
+Because of potential side effects, the number of shots given in a year generally is limited.

 Why it's done

 Cortisone shots might be most effective in treating inflammatory arthritis, such as rheumatoid arthritis.
-They can also be part of treatment for other conditions, including:
+They also can be part of treatment for other conditions, including:

-- Back pain
+- Back pain.

-- Psoriatic arthritis
+- Psoriatic arthritis.

-- Rheumatoid arthritis
+- Rheumatoid arthritis.

-Potential side effects of cortisone shots increase with larger doses and repeated use.
+Potential side effects of cortisone shots increase with larger doses and more frequent use.
 Side effects can include:

-- Cartilage damage
+- Cartilage damage.

-- Death of nearby bone
+- Death of nearby bone.

-- Joint infection
+- Joint infection.

-- Nerve damage
+- Nerve damage.

-- Temporary facial flushing
+- Short-term facial flushing.

-- Temporary flare of pain and inflammation in the joint
+- Short-term flare of pain, swelling and irritation in the joint.

-- Temporary increase in blood sugar
+- Short-term increase in blood sugar.

-- Tendon weakening or rupture
+- Tendon weakening or rupture.

-- Thinning of nearby bone (osteoporosis)
+- Thinning of nearby bone (osteoporosis).

-- Thinning of skin and soft tissue around the injection site
+- Thinning of skin and soft tissue around the injection site.

-- Whitening or lightening of the skin around the injection site
+- Whitening or lightening of the skin around the injection site.

 Limits on the number of cortisone shots

 There's concern that repeated cortisone shots might damage the cartilage within a joint.
 So doctors typically limit the number of cortisone shots into a joint.
 The number can depend on the joint, the diagnosis and other factors.

 How you prepare

-If you take blood thinners, you might need to stop taking them for several days before your cortisone shot to reduce bleeding or bruising risk.
+If you take blood thinners, you might need to stop taking them for a few days before the cortisone shot.
+This reduces the risk of bleeding or bruising.
 Some dietary supplements also have a blood-thinning effect.
-Ask your doctor what medications and supplements you should avoid before your cortisone shot.
+Ask your care provider what medicines and supplements to avoid before a cortisone shot.

-Tell your doctor if you've had a temperature of 100.4 F (38 C) or greater in the previous two weeks.
+Tell your care provider if you've had a temperature of 100.4 F (38 C) or greater in the previous two weeks.

 What you can expect